sw-tt-akshayparmar/sw-tt-akshayparmar/README.md

-- 👋 Hi, I’m @sw-tt-akshayparmar
+- 👋 Hi, I’m The Akshay